lll-jy/golang-usermanager/docs/Design.md

 ```

 ### Username
 The username is the primary key that uniquely identifies each user.
-The username should be a 4-20 character string containing numbers, letters, hyphens ("-"), and underscores ("_") only, and the first character must be a letter.
+The username should be a 4-20 character string
+containing numbers, letters, hyphens ("-"), and underscores ("_") only, and the first character must be a letter.
 Duplicate username is not allowed.

 ### Password
 The password should not be null, and the password that user provides should be a 4-20 character string.
+The original
-The original password is hashed before it is saved to the database.
+password is hashed before it is saved to the database.

 ### Photo
-The photos are stored as files at some particular place with a path known, and this path is the content of the photo attribute in the database.
-This method of photo handling is preferred over storing the photo directly as `VARBINARY` in the database because of the following reasons:
+The photos are stored as files at some particular place with a path known, and this path is the content of the photo
+attribute in the database.
+This method of photo handling is preferred over storing the photo directly as `VARBINARY` in
+the database because of the following reasons:
 1. Photos are usually big files, which may use too much space in the database.
-1. If the photo is directly stored in the database, anyone with access to the database can access the photo, whereas storing the photo files separately makes seperate authentification and access to the photos possible, so it potentially protects the user's information in a sense.
+1. If the photo is directly stored in the database, anyone with access to the database can access the photo, whereas
+   storing the photo files separately makes separate authentication and access to the photos possible, so it potentially
+   protects the user's information in a sense.

 ### Nickname
 The nickname can be any UTF-8 string of no more than 30 characters.